 Designing great learning experiences is what great teachers do.
 Educators have much to gain, and to offer, when they define their roles as creative work.
 Teachers, in particular, can keep their practice motivating by choosing an energizing definition of teaching— designing learning experiences for learners.

 With time, experienced teachers can begin to feel that their work has lost its appeal.
-They may find it has become repetitive or that their students seem less motivated than they used to be.
-When teachers feel bored or frustrated they may be headed toward burnout.
-To assure that their teaching practice remains vital teachers need to start with a good definition of teaching.
+They may find their teaching activities repetitive or that their students seem less motivated than they used to be.
+Boredom and frustration can lead eventually to burnout.
+To assure that their teaching practice remains vital teachers must start with a good definition of teaching.

 Designing Learning Experiences

 Most teachers create lessons.
-These range from highly teacher-centered to highly student-centered depending upon what students are asked to do.
+These range from highly teacher-centered to highly student-centered depending upon what we ask students to do.
 If they are asked to listen and take notes the lesson is a lecture.
 Alternatively, teachers can design problem-solving activities which engage students in finding solutions.
 And there are many variations in between.

 From a student perspective lessons are experiences.
-It’s time to think of lesson planning as designing learning experiences.
-It will change what you do.
+It makes sense, therefore, to think of lesson planning as designing learning experiences.
+This will change what you do.

 There are two sets of principles you can draw on in becoming a learning experience designer.
 The first are pedagogical principles.